For current fee schedules, please visit the Student Accounts Website

 These are very competitive.
-Nomination is by the department but the awards are decided by committees above the level of the department.
+Nomination is made by the department during the admissions process but the awards are decided by committees above the level of the department.

-The base funding may come from any combination of teaching assistantship, research assistantship, and outright grant.
+The base funding may come from any combination of teaching assistantship, research assistantship, and outright scholarship.

 All students without external funding MUST apply for TAships.
-Starting September 2016 a maximum of 190 payable hours of TA work per academic year will count toward each student’s base funding package.
-(In September 2017 the maximum TA hours is reduced to 180 hours).
+Starting September 2017 a maximum of 180 payable hours of TA work per academic year will count toward each student’s base funding package.
 The department runs undergraduate courses on three campuses, and Anthropology graduate students serve as teaching assistants on all three of the campuses.
 We will advise you by email how to submit your application, so please check your email frequently and advise us in advance if you will be out of email contact during the summer.

 CAN STUDENTS WITHOUT AN EXTERNAL GRANT GET MORE THAN THE BASE FUNDING?

 Yes, but this is not assured.
 Students may apply for additional research or teaching assistantships (see the previous section).
 For example, students can apply for more than the 180 hours of teaching assistantship work that is standard for those without external funding.
 The additional hours, if granted, will not count towards their base funding package.

 The Graduate Office is happy to provide further clarification.
 Please email firstname.lastname@example.org